 Repeal-And-Replace Effort In Senate Still Dominated By Confusion

-In another full day of discussion about repealing and replacing the Affordable Care Act, there are still no clear options on the table on which the Senate can vote.
-The Senate continues to go through the alloted 20 hours of debate.
-The clock will expire before midnight this evening.
+The Republican's seven year quest to repeal and replace the Affordable Care Act descended into chaos Thursday night as the Senate prepared for an unwieldy, all-night session.

+The contentious debate has left Republicans in an uncomfortable position where the only legislation they can pass is a bill most senators oppose.
+Several said they would only vote for the so-called skinny repeal on the condition that the House never take it up and it never becomes law.

-Democrats are united in opposition to any bill that would undo President Obama's legacy on health care.
-Republican leaders are pinning their hopes on a last ditch effort that senators are calling "skinny repeal."
+Democrats, meanwhile, are united in opposition to any bill that would undo President Obama's legacy on health care.

-Senate Majority Leader Mitch McConnell and others continued to work on it all day.
-The goal is to offer legislation that on the face of it does the minimum in terms of undoing Obamacare, or the Affordable Care Act.
-That would allow Republican lawmakers to return home for the August recess and say they've taken action on an issue that's been one of their key campaign promises for years.
+Senate Majority Leader Mitch McConnell, R-Ky., and others continued to work on the skinny repeal effort all day Thursday.
+The goal is to offer legislation that would allow Republican lawmakers to return home for the August recess and say they've taken action on an issue that's been one of their key campaign promises for years.

 The bill's language is not yet final or public, but as NPR's Sue Davis reports on All Things Considered, it is said to involve some combination of repealing the individual mandate, some of the taxes in the ACA, defunding Planned Parenthood for at least a period of time and allowing states to opt out of some of the minimum standards of coverage for insurance plans that the Affordable Care Act requires.